SystemsGenetics/granny/docs/users_guide/installation.rst

 Requirements
 -----------
 Granny requires Python verison 3.9 or greater.
-It aslo requires several python packages such as ultralytics, numpy and opencv-python but these will be installed automatically when Granny is installed.
+It also requires several python packages such as ultralytics, numpy, and opencv-python but these packages will be installed automatically when Granny is installed.

 Please see the `Python instructions for downloading <https://www.python.org/downloads/>`_ and installing Python.
 Alternatively, you can install `Anaconda <https://www.anaconda.com/download/success>`_ which is a data analytics platform which includes Python.